 On Japan’s annual National Disaster Preparedness Day on September 1st, we carry out nationwide disaster response drills that incorporate mock disaster exercises.
 These drills are used to build a group-wide disaster preparedness organization to ensure and verify that the Group companies in Japan are fully versed in the essentials of dealing collaboratively with the various major disasters likely to impact the different regions.

-FY2016 marks the 22nd year of systematic training drills for a potential major earthquake in Tokyo or along the Nankai trough.
-This year’s drills, which were held at around 90 companies including Fujitsu Headquarters, envisioned a “Hokuriku-Shin’etsu earthquake” affecting large numbers of customers and the Fujitsu Group companies.
+FY2017 marks the 23rd year of systematic training drills for a potential major earthquake predicted to be highly likely to cause major damage.
+This year’s drills, which were held at around 90 companies including Fujitsu Headquarters, envisioned “an earthquake centered directly on the Tokyo Metropolitan area” affecting the core functions of many customers and Fujitsu Group companies.

-In the course of these drills, we collaborated with the affected offices to identify key initial response measures and steps to allow continued business operation, and confirmed the measures needed to assist in restoring customers’ ICT systems.
-In addition, training was carried out at sites throughout Japan to verify the initial response procedures adopted by local recovery task forces immediately after a disaster (checking employee safety, assessing the extent of damage to work premises, rescue and aid activities, etc.).
+In the course of these drills, we established a temporary disaster response headquarters in our Kansai office to take the place of the damaged Tokyo Head Office and confirmed that this new headquarters was able to successfully take charge of the entire company, working with other offices to identify key initial response measures and steps to allow continued business operation, as well as the measures needed to assist in restoring customers’ ICT systems.
+In addition, training was carried out at sites throughout Japan to verify the initial response procedures adopted by local recovery task forces immediately after a disaster (checking employee safety, assessing the extent of damage to work premises, etc.).

 These training exercises provide a channel for examining the issues identified and for improving the organization’s disaster preparedness and its capacity to sustain its business operations.

-Joint inspections are conducted at facilities selected from among all the Fujitsu Group companies in Japan as being those most at risk and where any damage would have the greatest impact.
-These inspections are led in the field by teams drawn from internal departments for environmental management, facility management, risk management and the safe operation of manufacturing equipment and processes.
+Inspection work is conducted at facilities selected from among all the Fujitsu Group companies in Japan as being those most at risk and where any damage would have the greatest impact.
+These inspections are led in the field by various teams drawn from internal departments for environmental management, facility management, risk management and the safe operation of manufacturing equipment and processes.
 The teams check that laws are being upheld and also conduct inspections and provide guidance intended to prevent accidents that could arise from aging infrastructure or from fires and other natural disasters.
 This serves to boost safety at the inspected facilities.

 The sharing of case studies illustrating the improvements and the most successful disaster preparedness measures resulting from these inspections also helps to promote consistent safe operations throughout the entire Fujitsu Group in Japan.